 Indian Country Counts is NCAI's initiative to encourage all American Indians and Alaska Natives (AI/AN) to complete the 2020 Census.
-Mini grants for community events in support of the 2020 Census are now available from Indian Country Counts.
+A second wave of community grants for community events and efforts in support of the 2020 Census are now available from Indian Country Counts.
 Previous grant award winners are not eligible for a second grant.

 Grantees must be:

-· A tribal nation or Native non-profit organization;
+· a tribal nation or Native non-profit organization (upon submission,

 (for example, number of people reached, number of events